A Practical Cleaning Schedule for Working Moms

 Extra Tips for Cleaning

-Life is busy and cleaning house is not very fun.
+Life is busy and cleaning house is not very fun, yet can be very satisfying.
 Following this cleaning schedule for working moms (or anyone who needs some help) will hopefully streamline this necessary chore and help you manage your household tasks along with everything else you do!